49thSecurityDivision/security-spring-board/README.md

 # Education and Training

-These repository has resources and scripts for enriching students lab environment
+Found something interesting?
+Create a pull request and add something cool!

-## Structure
+## Structure (So far)
 - environment
 Contains scripts for install software, containers, and configurations